-Giant Loop are well known for their innovative ‘horseshoe’ bags which wrap most readily around the back of a dirt bike but which, in my opinion, are not especially easy to use day-in, day-out and have been proven not to be waterproof.
-That may not matter for a weekend running with your mates in the hills, but does on the overland road.
+Giant Loop are well known for their innovative ‘horseshoe’ bags which wrap around the back of a dirt bike but which, in my opinion, are not especially easy to use day-in, day-out and have been proven not to be waterproof and have zips which can be weak points.
+That may not matter for a weekend run with your mates in the hills, but does on the overland.

 These panniers were sent to me for a day’s assessment by UK importers Adv Spec.